 - Open Outlook and click on the File tab.
 Click on Account Settings, and again click on Account Settings from the menu.

 - Click on the Email tab.
 Select the email in which rules are not working and click on the Change button.

 - Go to Offline Settings and drag the slider to the right till it displays ALL.
 Now, click on Next options and choose Ok.
 Restart Outlook and check if the rules are working properly.

 Note: If the Outlook data files such as PST files and OST files are corrupt whatever changes you make to the rules may not get applied and will not help resolve the issue of Outlook rules not working.
-In such cases, it is recommended to repair Outlook data files using a reliable Outlook repair tool like the Remo Repair PST tool.

 4. Reset the SRS file settings

 Outlook rules may not work if the SRS(Send/Recieve Settings) file is corrupted.
 Try resetting this file to make the rules work correctly.